Understanding 'Forward Deployed Engineering' and Why Your Company Probably Shouldn't Do It

 Amongst all the mystique and hagiography, it’s easy to lose sight of the tradeoffs.
 Truly doing “Forward Deployed Engineering” comes with exorbitant taxes that almost no one is actually willing to pay.

-This model requires an excruciatingly high hiring bar and a lavish budget.
+This model requires a high hiring bar and a lavish budget.
 At Palantir, we hired top-tier software engineers – the kind that could work at Google or Facebook or wherever – as FDEs, because they were there to build systems, not just tweak them.
-We weren’t just looking for technical skill, either – forward-deployed folks also needed creativity, judgement, and customer-facing charisma.
-This was far more expensive and challenging to hire for than a traditional “Field Engineering” team.
+And we needed more than technical skill – forward-deployed folks also needed creativity, judgement, and customer-facing charisma.
+This was far more expensive and challenging to hire for than a traditional "Sales Engineering” team.

-Compounding this cost is the overlapping and wasted work.
-It was common to have several teams working on similar problems.
-We wound up with multiple products for analysis, transformation, visualization, orchestration, and so on, all built by FDEs for whom the existing tooling wasn’t sufficient.
+The costs are compounded by the overlapping and wasted work.
+We'd often have several teams working on similar problems, and wound up with multiple products for analysis, transformation, visualization, orchestration, and so on, all built by FDEs for whom the existing tooling wasn’t sufficient.
 And there were many failures – spectacular pyres of time and treasure and travel expenses that amounted to nothing.
 We burned millions of dollars on customer pilots; in many cases the margins were literally negative infinity, because we were giving projects away for free.

 This all looks extremely inefficient if you look at it through a traditional SaaS finance lens: you’re spending on top-1% engineers traveling the world and building custom software, with no ex-ante monetization strategy and a high failure rate.

-But in a true “FDE” culture, you’d don’t focus on the hours spent on specific customers — that’d be missing the point.
+But in a true “FDE” culture, you wouldn't focus on the hours spent on specific customers — that’d be missing the point.
 Individual deployments can have terrible margins, because it’s really R&D, not COGS.
-The customer implementation is primarily an opportunity to build and learn, not harvest short-term margins.
+The customer implementation is primarily an opportunity to build and learn,rather than harvest short-term cash.
 2 This is a very particular way to look at capital allocation and 99% of founders and investors can’t stomach it.

-Beyond the financial cost, most teams are unwilling to fully subordinate their roadmap to the needs of the field.
+Beyond the financial cost, few companies are willing to fully subordinate their roadmap to field teams.

-This bottoms-up evolutionary approach begot an incredible, inimitable pace of innovation.
-By letting many flowers bloom, we wound up with a brilliant bouquet that couldn’t have been centrally conceived or executed on.
+This bottoms-up, evolutionary approach begot an incredible pace of innovation.
+We let many flowers bloom, and made a brilliant bouquet that couldn’t have been centrally conceived or executed on.

-Alas, this also took on a Darwinistic bent, with competing FDE-built solutions vying to see which could get adoption across the rest of the deployment fleet.
-It was development via jungle combat: the code was written quick-and-dirty to solve a problem at a specific customer, and generalizing it took longer than building the v0.
+This often took on a Darwinistic bent, with competing FDE-built solutions vying to see which could get adoption across the rest of the deployment fleet.
+It felt like development via jungle combat: the code was written quick-and-dirty to solve a problem at a specific customer, and generalizing it took longer than building the v0.
 It was messy.

 Of course the natural tendency in most organizations is to fight this kind of variation, by hiring layers of PMs who implement process to control and corral it and make sure everything reflects the Gantt chart on slide 42 of the roadmap deck.

-But to truly reap the benefits of Forward Deployed Engineering, you have to be willing to not only accept the chaos, but embrace it.
+But to reap the benefits of Forward Deployed Engineering, you have to not only accept the chaos, but embrace it.
 You have to look at overlapping efforts, and failed projects (and burnt-out husks of FDEs) with gratitude for the lessons learned.
 This is the core of the “forward deployed” model, and unless you’re willing to commit, you’re not really doing it.

-Something I didn’t appreciate at the time is how much this has in common with the venture capital model; it’s ok for most bets to miss, as long as the ones that hit pay back big.
+Something I didn’t appreciate at the time is how much Palantir BD has in common with the venture funding model for startups; it’s ok for most bets to miss, as long as the ones that hit pay back big.
 Our customer pilots were like little seed startups, given a few FDEs and a tight timeline, and told to go run through walls and make it work.
-Most didn’t make it – but the ones that did wound up generating incredible value.
+Most didn’t make it – but the ones that did generated incredible value.
 4

 When does full-on "Forward Deployed Engineering" actually make sense?